 Since its founding in 1976, the University of Phoenix has put providing higher education to working adults at the forefront of their mission.
 The goal is to be convenient while still providing a quality education.

-- Regionally accredited: Many online colleges pursue national accreditation instead of regional, but University of Phoenix has programs accredited by either.
+Regionally accredited: Many online colleges pursue national accreditation instead of regional, but University of Phoenix has programs accredited by either.
 They are on notice regarding their regional accreditation, but they keep their accreditation while they address any issues.

-- Get a doctorate: Few online colleges can offer a PhD program, but the University of Phoenix offers several options.
+Get a doctorate: Few online colleges can offer a PhD program, but the University of Phoenix offers several options.

-- Professional development courses: For those who are not interested in pursuing an additional degree program, but do need to maintain course work for professional development, this college has a range of options.
+Professional development courses: For those who are not interested in pursuing an additional degree program, but do need to maintain course work for professional development, this college has a range of options.

-- Teaching programs: Many online programs are limited to technology, business, finance and health fields, but University of Phoenix goes outside the box to include teaching and the social sciences.
+Teaching programs: Many online programs are limited to technology, business, finance and health fields, but University of Phoenix goes outside the box to include teaching and the social sciences.

-- Know admissions requirements upfront: To find out additional information about admissions, many colleges require a phone interview, but University of Phoenix publishes their requirements on their website.
+Know admissions requirements upfront: To find out additional information about admissions, many colleges require a phone interview, but University of Phoenix publishes their requirements on their website.

-- Best for New grads, promotion/job seekers, lifetime learners and full-time workers.
+Best for: New grads, promotion/job seekers, lifetime learners and full-time workers.

-University of Phoenix Profile
+University of Phoenix Company Information